nofaketoday/nfChain/README.md

-# NoFakeChain (nfChain), the next generation of Blockchain for e-commerce.
+# NoFakeChain (nfChain), the decidated Blockchain for e-commerce.

 A new protocol that tackles today’s biggest social and economic problems.
 It provides:
 1. Anti-counterfeiting support: 20% of on-line purchases are fake, 10% of global trade is in bogus goods and services.